-Of course, if you’re a Desktop user with an external webcam, you can just unplug it later.
-However, if that’s not an option or you don’t wish to keep unplugging and replugging it, you can disable the camera using the Settings app or the Device Manager.
+Of course, if you’re a Desktop user with an external webcam, you can just unplug it.
+However, if that’s not an option or you don’t wish to keep unplugging and replugging the camera, you can disable it on Windows using various methods.
+Let’s see how.

 1. Disable Camera via the Settings App

 The Settings app on Windows 11 lets you view all the cameras connected to your computer.
 Besides configuring and troubleshooting, you can also disable your PC’s camera via the Settings app.
 Here’s how.

 Step 1: Open the Start menu and click the gear-shaped icon to launch the Settings app.

 Step 2: Select the Bluetooth & devices tab in the left column and then click on Cameras.

 Step 3: Under Connected cameras, you’ll see all the available cameras.
 Select the camera you want to disable.